-Option Shortcut Key Functionality Connection Options Allows you to configure various session parameters such as format and encoding for enhancing the session 「「 performance, logging, and local and remote cursor handling.
-Connection Info ធា Ctrl+Alt+Shift+I Provides the hostname, port, screen resolution, and protocol version of the managed device.
+Option Shortcut Key Functionality Connection Options Allows you to configure various session parameters such as format and encoding for enhancing the session 餾 performance, logging, and local and remote cursor handling.
+Connection Info Ctrl+Alt+Shift+I Provides the hostname, port, screen resolution, and î protocol version of the managed device.

-Option Shortcut Key Functionality Full Screen Ctrl+Alt+Shift+F Allows you to toggle between full screen and normal mode ₽ mode.
+Option Shortcut Key Functionality Full Screen Ctrl+Alt+Shift+F Allows you to toggle between full screen and normal mode. ₽ mode.
 Request Screen Refresh Refreshes the viewing window.
-5 Send Ctrl-Alt-Del Sends the Ctrl+Alt+Del keystroke to the managed device.
-69 The Ctrl+Alt+Del keystroke is delayed in a remote session when used for the first time after rebooting the managed device.
+S Send Ctrl-Alt-Del Sends the Ctrl+Alt+Del keystroke to the managed device.
+TM The Ctrl+Alt+Del keystroke is delayed in a remote session when used for the first time after rebooting the managed device.
 However the subsequent Ctrl+Alt+Del keystroke takes less time until you reboot the managed device again.
 Send Ctrl-Esc Invokes the Start menu on the managed device.
 This option will not work on a SLES 12 operating system.
-Clicking this option and pressing the AIT have at the Send Alt Key Press / Release Clicking this option and pressing the ALT key on the keyboard sends the Alt keystroke to the managed device.
-This option will not work on a SLES 12 operating system.
-Alt This option will not work on a SEES 12 operating system.
+Send Alt Key Press / Release Clicking this option and pressing the ALT key on the keyboard sends the Alt keystroke to the managed device.
+Att This option will not work on a SLES 12 operating system.
 Blank / Unblank Screen Ctrl+Alt+Shift+B Blanks or displays the screen on the managed device.
-When the screen of the device is blanked, the operations performed by the remote operator on the device are not visible to the user at the device.
+When the screen of the device is blanked, the operations performed by the remote operator on the device are not • visible to the user at the device.
 The keyboard and the mouse controls on the managed device also get locked.
 This option is enabled only if the Allow managed device screen to be blanked option is enabled in the Remote Management policy effective on the managed device.
 Lock / Unlock Keyboard and Mouse Ctrl+Alt+Shift+L Locks or unlocks the keyboard and mouse controls for the managed device.
 When the mouse and keyboard controls of the device are locked, the user at the managed device cannot use these controls.
 This option is enabled only if the Allow managed device mouse and keyboard to be locked option is enabled in the Remote Management policy effective on the managed device.
 Remote Execute Ctrl+Alt+Shift+U Launches a Remote Execute session on the managed device, which enables you to remotely launch any executable on the managed device.
 This option is enabled only if the Allow programs to be remotely executed on the managed device option is enabled in the Remote Management policy effective on the managed device.